wcgordon1/lamplighter/manuscript/publish/ch4_Edge_of_Water.md

 "Harbor Patrol.
 Sergeant Alden Morrow."
 She gestured toward the water with her cup.
 "Twenty-three years watching this bay, and I still can't predict what kind of day it's going to be just by looking at it."

 They stood in comfortable silence, watching the ferry complete its approach.
 The captain brought it in with the kind of practiced precision that made difficult things look effortless, the massive boat settling against the dock with barely a bump.
-The horn sounded again—that same deep, calming note—and Ivy felt her shoulders relax another degree.
+The horn sounded again; that same deep, calming note; and Ivy felt her shoulders relax another degree.

 "Does it always sound like that?" she asked.